Assoc Professor Psychology

 My teaching philosophy, goals, and methods reflect my personal values of attending to individual differences, collaboration, and the importance of empiricism.
 With students, I foster intellectual curiosity, promote attitudes of compassion and acceptance, and encourage the pursuit of social change.

-2012 – present Assistant Professor of Psychology, Department of Psychology, St. Edward’s University
+2012 – 2017 Assistant Professor of Psychology, Department of Psychology, St. Edward’s University

 2009 – 2012 Instructor of Psychology, Department of Psychiatry, Harvard Medical School